 - Useful information (content)

-- Facts and data to back up what’s being written (content)
+- Facts and data to back up what is being written (copy)

 - Call to action (copy and content)

-If your brand is looking to hire a copywriter for content marketing, there are a few skills to keep an eye out for.
-Those include:
+If you are a brand looking to hire a copywriter for content marketing, there are a few things you should be looking out for.

-A content marketing copywriter should have a grasp on how the person reading the content will experience it.
-For example, many people look at blogs and other online content on mobile devices these days.
+A big skill a content marketing copywriter should attain is being able to understand how the users are going to view and experience the content.
+For example, most people use mobile devices to view content and a copywriter needs to factor that in when creating the wording material.
 A copywriter needs to understand what that means when it comes to sentence length, paragraph structure and overall layout of the copy.

 Although graphics might be the main focus of infographics, there is text involved, too.
-A copywriter will be able to create copy that helps the person looking at the graphic understand what’s going on.
+A copywriter can create copy that helps the person looking at the graphic understand what it conveys.